jfviana/proofpoint-api/README.md

 # proofpoint-api
-This project aims at sharing some Powershell scripts using Proofpoint API
+This repository aims at sharing some Powershell scripts using Proofpoint API